Qualitywatch

 Headlines

-In October 2023, 30% of people attending A&E spent more than four hours from arrival to admission, transfer or discharge, similar to October last year.
+- 27% of people attending A&E spent more than four hours from arrival to admission, transfer or discharge in October 2024 – slipping further away from the 24% interim target for March 2024.

 Planned hospital care and diagnostic test waiting times

-6.5 million people were waiting to start elective care in September 2023.
-This is lower than the overall waiting list of 7.77 million because some people are waiting for multiple treatments.
+- 6.34 million people were waiting to start elective care in September 2024, which is a marginal decrease from the previous month.
+This is lower than the overall waiting list of 7.57 million because some people are waiting for multiple treatments.

-26% of people waited over six weeks for a diagnostic test in September 2023.
-This is far beyond the 1% target, as well as the objective of 5% by March 2025.
+- 23% of people waited over six weeks for a diagnostic test in September 2024.
+This is a marginal improvement on the previous month, but is far beyond the 1% target, as well as the objective of 5% by March 2025.

 Cancer waiting times

-In September 2023, 41% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months.
-Performance on this measure has remained fairly stagnant for well over a year, very far away from the target of only 15% of patients waiting this long.
+- In September 2024, 38% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months.
+This is far from the historic target of only 15% of patients waiting this long, which has only been met once since April 2014.

 Emergency care